statisticalbiotechnology/proteoform-standard/README.md

 # PrEST standard evaluation script

 This repository contains the evaluation script for the PrEST standards for protein inference calibration.
+Associated data can be downloaded from PRIDE [PXD008425](http://proteomecentral.proteomexchange.org/cgi/GetDataset?ID=PXD008425).

 Usage:
 ```